-- Any diesel powered generation in the options only displaces other diesel powered generation rather than other generation sources. - The size of the proposed power stations is immaterial when compared to the overall peak demand in the South Australian market and therefore any proposed generation does not threaten to displace any other planned or existing generation within the State or NEM.
+- Any diesel powered generation in the options considered is only likely to displace other diesel powered generation rather than other generation sources. - The size of the proposed power stations is immaterial when compared to the overall peak demand in the South Australian market and therefore any proposed generation does not threaten to displace any other planned or existing generation within the state or NEM.

-9.2.10 Other Market Benefits
+10.2.10 Other Market Benefits

-No other market benefits have been included in the evaluation.
+No other market benefits have been considered within the evaluation.